How to Make Incredible Cheese Biscuits

 - 1/4 teaspoon salt

-- 6 oz. grated cheese we use Gruyere and Parmesan.
+- 6 ounces grated cheese we use Gruyere and Parmesan.
 Cheddar works very well also

 - Heavily flour a smooth work surface.
-(Seriously.
-You shouldn't even be able to see the table under the flour).
 Have your rolling pin, a bench scraper and grated cheese ready to go.

 - Whisk dry ingredients together in a large bowl.
 Rub in butter with your fingers until the butter pieces are about the size of large peas.